 1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
 4) Not applicable Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (h) Sex Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sex?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+It is also recognised that a disproportionate number of carers are female, potentially on low incomes.
+A reduction in provision or increase in waiting list will have an impact on service users as well as carers.
+There are currently four female service users and one male attending the service.
+As above Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
 1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-4) Not applicable It is also recognised that a disproportionate number of carers are female, potentially on low incomes.
-There are currently four female service users and one male attending the service.
-Carers assessments will be available during the review process for each service user who is currently accessing the Centre.
-A reduction in provision or increase in waiting list time will have an impact on service users as well as carers.
-Carer support will continue to be available.
-Considerations of Carer support would be identified through the review process and appropriate referrals made, in line with business as usual. (i) Sexual Orientation No specific impacts identified at this time As above
+4) Not applicable (i) Sexual Orientation No specific impacts identified at this time As above